conan-io/conan-center-index/docs/developing_recipes_locally.md

 ## Using Conan 2.0

 Everything you need to know about the methods, commands line, outputs can be found in the [Conan 2.0 Migrations](https://docs.conan.io/en/latest/conan_v2.html) docs.
-This should be fairly straight forward.
+This should be fairly straightforward.
-Conan 2.0 by default has a different `CONAN_USER_HOME` location.
-You can have to separate caches, profiles and settings.
-So no need to worry about breaking your v1 setup.
+Conan 2.0 by default has a different `CONAN_USER_HOME` location, which means that it has separate caches, profiles, and settings.
+This will leave your Conan 1.0 setup completely intact when using Conan 2.0.

 > **Note**: There are pretty heavy changes to the CLI so very few of the commands will have survived.
 > [Unified Command Pattern](https://docs.conan.io/en/latest/migrating_to_2.0/commands.html#unified-patterns-in-command-arguments)
 > for example changes how settings and options are passed.

-Simply install Conan with `pip install conan --upgrade --pre`
+Simply install Conan 2.0 with `pip install conan --upgrade --pre`.

 You can confirm the installation with